nodejs/node-v0.x-archive/doc/api/http.markdown

 - `auth`: Basic authentication i.e. `'user:password'` to compute an
   Authorization header.
 - `agent`: Controls [Agent][] behavior.
-When an Agent is used request will default to `Connection: keep-alive`.
+When an Agent is used request will default to `Connection: close`.
 Possible values:
  - `undefined` (default): use [global Agent][] for this host and port.
  - `Agent` object: explicitly use the passed in `Agent`.
  - `false`: opts out of connection pooling with an Agent, defaults request to